astralord/astralord.github.io/_posts/2022-07-25-applying-graph-neural-networks-to-kaggle-competition.md

 One of the main advantages of an algorithm on a graph is rotation equivariance.
 Board is symmetric, therefore algorithm behaviour must not change if we swap players initial positions.
 With standard convolutional networks we can try to overcome this issue by using augmentations, but there is no need for them if we use graph neural networks.

 We also don't want to miss the information which is not included in this kind of board representation: future positions of fleets.
 We know all of them by fact, because players plans are not hidden from each other.
 Therefore, it seems useful to add board representations at the next step, at the step after next and so on until we reach desirable amount of steps.
 Also, after we make our moves, these future graphs may change, so it doesn't always seem reasonable to look far away from current step.
-At my implementation I was looking 12 steps ahead.
+In my implementation I was looking 12 steps ahead.

 <script src="https://d3js.org/d3.v4.min.js"></script>
 <link href="https://fonts.googleapis.com/css?family=Arvo" rel="stylesheet">